yycunc/iSMNN/README.md

 ## Batch effect correction using iSMNN function

 With harmonized cluster label information for single cells across batches, we implement batch effect correction using iSMNN.
-Specifically, we apply cosine normalization on both input and output data and set the number of mutual nearest neighbors at 20.

 ### Construct the input object for batches using Seurat

+Input object is first constructed following the instruction of Seurat.
+See the tutorial from the [Seurat website](https://satijalab.org/seurat/) for details.

 ```{r perform batch effect correction using iSMNN}
 library(Seurat)